 Sponsors may propose alternative policies to our office for review.
 WSAC will analyze alternative policies and may require adjustments to achieve consistent treatment of apprentices in similar circumstances across programs and support apprentice success.
 Sponsors will be notified if they are approved or require modifications.

 Key considerations when developing alternative policies should include the following:

-Ensure eligible apprentices receive their maximum awards Prevent ineligible apprentices from receiving awards Avoid awards in excess of maximum tuition and fees, books and supplies and equipment Adjust remaining eligibility appropriately to not exceed QERs
+- ☐ Ensure eligible apprentices receive their maximum awards - □ Prevent ineligible apprentices from receiving awards - ☐ Adjust remaining eligibility appropriately to not exceed QERs